The Villages NW Hub and Spoke Network has experienced exciting and explosive growth during its organizational development.

 6. Additional Benefits of Villages NW Hub & Spoke Network Membership

-■ Opportunity to define and influence the development of the hub & spoke model via their Spoke Village’s representative in the Villages NW Representatives Circle.
+■ Opportunity to define and influence the development of the hub & spoke model via their Spoke Village’s representative in the Circle of Representatives.

 ■ Help soliciting Villages NW allies’ support to promote/distribute their surveys and promote their events.